 This section describes how to download TeamCity build artifacts inside the build script.
 These instructions can also be used to download artifacts from outside of TeamCity.

-For handling artifact dependencies between the builds this solution is more complicated then configuring dependencies in the TeamCity UI but allows for greater flexibility.
+To handle artifact dependencies between builds, this solution is more complicated then configuring dependencies in the TeamCity UI but allows for greater flexibility.
 For example, managing dependencies this way will allow you to start a personal build and verify that your build is still compatible with dependencies.

 To configure dependencies via Ant build script: